ferrelltan/MktA-Project/index.md

 The 'distinguished' column denotes whether a post is an admin-made post or a generic post.
 Currently, we cannot train the model with this feature due to it being the wrong object type, but since it is a binary variable we can turn this into integers 0 & 1.

-One thing to note however is that this dataset is heavily imbalanced towards the negative ('is_self' = False).
+One thing to note however is that the dataset I obtained is heavily imbalanced towards the negative ('is_self' = False).
 So, we will try to tackle this by undersampling (a 60-40 train-test split).

 ```
 #Create a wordcount for text in body